• Skip to primary navigation

 What to serve with brussels sprouts

 These maple bacon brussels sprouts are the perfect side dish for just about any main course.
-They pair particularly well with pork, like spiral sliced ham, pork roast, or oven roasted brats.
+Here are a few main dish ideas to try:

 Brussels sprouts and bacon in a metal pan.